The allocative and welfare effects of disrupting supply chains: The case of local content requirements in China

 Abstract

-Local content requirement (LCR) protects local interests and disrupts buyer-supplier chains since it requests local firms to buy the outputs of other local firms as inputs.
-Hence, it affects firms' location choices, as buyer-supplier chains affect cost-effectiveness.
-I find that LCR shapes the spatial distribution of firm entry and exit through this mechanism.
-Favoritism by local career-driven leaders under economic decentralization is the driver of the effects.
-A novel spatial quantitative model indicates that eradicating LCR enhances welfare, by reducing mismatch between buyers and suppliers and mismatch between firms and locations.
+Local content requirement (LCR) by local governments protects local interests and disrupts buyer-supplier chains since it requests local firms to buy the outputs of other local firms as inputs.
+Hence, they affect firms' location choices, as buyer-supplier chains affect cost-effectiveness.
+I find that LCR shapes the spatial distribution of firm entry through this mechanism.
+Favoritism by local career-driven leaders under economic decentralization is the main driver.
+A novel spatial quantitative model indicates that eradicating LCR enhances welfare, by reducing mismatches between buyers and suppliers and between firms and locations.

 Keywords: local protectionism, production networks, spatial allocation of firms, favoritism, internal trade barrier, non-cooperative game, welfare